Gill Law Group, PC Serving Irvine, San Jose, and Newport Beach

-Orange County Paternity Lawyer
+Experienced Orange County Paternity Attorney

 Gill Law Group handles paternity actions for both fathers and mothers who are seeking to establish paternity and parental rights.
 We understand the sensitive nature of paternity cases and, as such, represent clients with the highest levels of discretion and confidentiality.
 Our family law firm strives to resolve your paternity case quickly and efficiently so you and your child can move on with peace of mind.